Azure-Samples/azureai-samples/scenarios/evaluate-safety/README.md

 ### Overview

 This notebook walks through how to generate a simulated conversation targeting a deployed AzureOpenAI model and then evaluate that conversation dataset for Protected Material and Indirect Attack Jailbreak vulnerability.
-It also references the prompt filtering capabilities of Azure AI to help identify and mitigate these vulnerabilities in your AI system.
+It also references the prompt filtering capabilities of Azure AI Content Safety Service to help identify and mitigate these vulnerabilities in your AI system.

 ### Objective

-The main objective of this tutorial is to help users understand how to use the promptflow-evals package to simulate a conversation with an AI system and then evaluate that dataset on various safety metrics.
+The main objective of this tutorial is to help users understand how to use the azure-ai-evaluation SDK to simulate a conversation with an AI system and then evaluate that dataset on various safety metrics.
 By the end of this tutorial, you should be able to:

- - Use promptflow-evals to generate a simulated conversation dataset
+ - Use azure-ai-evaluation SDK to generate a simulated conversation dataset
  - Evaluate the generated dataset for Protected Material and Indirect Attack Jailbreak vulnerability
- - Use Azure AI to filter prompts to mitigate found vulnerabilities
+ - Use Azure AI Content Safety filter prompts to mitigate found vulnerabilities

 ### Programming Languages
  - Python